fabiogoro/noisy/README.md

 If you make lower bound less than 0, it'll be set as 0.
 If you make upper bound greater than Nyquist frequency (sampleRate/2), it'll be set as the Nyquist frequency.

+`createNoise` creates a `size` samples block.
+It'll loop through those samples, so small blocks will create hearable patterns.

+`createNoiseProcessor` has same interface as `createNoise`, but it returns a ScriptProcessor that generates new samples every `size` samples, which can be a lot more CPU consuming.
+This avoids the 'hearable patterns' problem though.

 When creating `Noisy()` object, the argument is an AudioContext object.
 If nothing is passed, an exception is thrown.
+A second argument can be given, this will be a power of 2 used as the processing block size.
+Bigger block gives better frequency resolution and worse performance.
+65536 is maximum size. createNoiseProcessor can process 16384 maximum block size.

 Don't forget to include the lib in your project.
 A minified version can be downloaded [here](https://raw.githubusercontent.com/fabiogoro/noisy/master/noisy.min.js).